 Free tutoring services are available to all students in a variety of subjects including music courses.
 The NWCCD Tutoring Center offers students one-on-one and group-based assistance in a variety of programs.
-Current students may find more information about the Tutoring Center on MyNWCCD.
+Current students may find more information about the Tutoring Center in the Student Services section of MyNWCCD.